BgeFlexTeam/Flex-PTL-labor/README.md

-**Flex - Pick to Light labor BGE**

-Author:     Rebeka Tarsoly

-Created:    04.01.2019.

-**About**
+# Flex-Pick-to-light-Labor

-Simple logistics process flow with pick to light system.
+Flex BGE cooperation on subject "real Industry in education".
+Simple logistics process flow with pick to light system